 Sean Ramos has 15 years of construction experience, predominantly in architectural metal and glass facades.
 Sean started his career as a Union Journeymen for high rise commercial exterior façades, and moved into project management, and estimating.
 In addition to commercial high rises, he has done public work, intricate interior build outs, art deco ground up builds, and extensive interior design build projects for high end clients.
 Sean holds his OSHA 30 certification, real estate license (#10401335642), Mortgage broker license, CDL class C, welding certificate, RRP certification, and is currently studying at Salem State University to complete his B.S/M.S.

 Nick Munkenbeck joined the TDS team in 2021, subsequent to 7 years of private practice consulting affordable housing developers on construction projects in the Boston area.
-Before receiving a Bachelor’s Degree in Architecture from Roger Williams University, he worked as a machine operator and Yard Foreman in the relocation of six triple-decker apartment buildings and later as a “rough-neck” piping drill rigs for geo-thermal wells around Trinity Church in Copley Square.
+Before receiving a Bachelor’s Degree in Architecture from Roger Williams University, he worked as a machine operator and Yard Foreman in the relocation of six triple-decker apartment buildings and later as a “rough-neck,” piping drill rigs for geo-thermal wells around Trinity Church in Copley Square.
 While a designer and assistant project manager at The Architectural Team in Chelsea, he helped complete the adaptive reuse of Boston’s Historic Baker Chocolate Factory and other mill buildings.
 Nick has worked as Clerk of the Works for Roxbury Tenants of Harvard on Mosaic on the Riverway, their high-rise project in the Longwood Medical area; Madison Park Development Corporation on the Historic Tropical Foods building; and the Lena New Boston, creating 188 mixed income home ownership and rental opportunities.
-Nick has a passion for the outdoors cemented in his youth after a stay at the Lake of the Clouds hut on Mount Washington, and reinforced later by mountaineering trips to Glacier National Park and Denali with the National Outdoor Leadership School.
-Living in Wayland, MA with his wife and being a present father has brought him boundless joy.
+Nick is a Certified Passive House Builder (CPHB) and lives in Wayland, MA with his wife and children.

 Peter Rex came to TDS after attending Colgate University.
 At Colgate, Peter earned a Bachelor of Arts degree in Environmental Geography.
 He has had internship experience with Davis Square Architects and the Planning Department for the Town of Andover, MA.
 Peter has participated in research studies which explore regional transit-oriented development and evaluate municipal vulnerability to natural hazards.
 He has also completed graduate coursework through UMass Boston’s Center for Rebuilding Sustainable Communities after Disasters.
-Peter brings a passion for energy efficiency and combatting climate change through green building.
-He currently lives in Somerville, MA.
+A Certified Passive House Builder (CPHB), Peter brings a passion for energy efficiency and combatting climate change through green building.
+He currently lives in Cambridge, MA.